jshuadvd/hacks-n-notes/javascript/node-js/security.md

 > A malicious site will try to check if you are logged in into a session of other site eg. a bank and try to make request on your behalf.

+- you can use npm package [csurf](https://www.npmjs.com/package/csurf) to generate unique token to include in forms and Ajax calls so the server knows the request comes from your website.